gggabbby/NLP_COVID_19/images/README.md

 ## Folder Introduction
-- This folder stores the images of this visualization project.
+- This folder stores the images of this natural language processing (NLP) project.